gatsbyjs/gatsby/docs/docs/add-custom-webpack-config.md

    reloading and CSS injection into page
 2. develop-html: same as develop but without react-hmre in the babel config for rendering the HTML component.
-3. build-css: production build of CSS
+3. build-javascript: production JavaScript and CSS build.
+Creates route JS bundles as well as commons chunks for JS and CSS.
 4. build-html: production build static HTML pages
-5. build-javascript: production JavaScript build.
-Creates route bundles as well as a `commons` and `app bundle`.

 Check
 [webpack.config.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/utils/webpack.config.js)